Band of the Fighting Irish: "America's First, America's Best"

 There has always been a close and affectionate tie between the Notre Dame Band and the rest of the Notre Dame community.
-In 1844, university founder the Rev. Edward Sorin instructed the Rev. Francoise Gouesse to teaching music lessons.
+In 1844, university founder the Rev. Edward Sorin instructed the Rev. Francoise Gouesse to teach music lessons.
 By 1846, the Notre Dame Cornet Band was formed and it played at the first graduation ceremony.
 In its first decades, the band mostly primarily at awards ceremonies, theater productions, commencement exercises and to honor students going off to war.
 By 1870, the band had an extensive musical repertoire.
 In 1871 it gave a benefit concert to raise money for victims of the Great Chicago fire.
 It was led through the year by Prof. Sotokase, Brother Basil, Prof. Boyne, Prof. J. O'Neill, Lilly and J. H. Gillespie, and Mr. Geo.
 Roulhac.
 The legendary football coach, Knute Rockne, played flute for Notre Dame, and former Athletic Director Edward Moose Krause spent some years studying music before putting his clarinet on the shelf and devoting himself to athletics.

-The University of Notre Dame Band is the oldest university band (in continuous existence) in the United States and was honored as such by being declared a "Landmark of American Music" by the National Music Council, the Indiana Music Educators Association and Exxon Corporation during the 1976 U.S. Bicentennial.
+The University of Notre Dame Band is the oldest university band in continuous existence in the United States and was honored as such by being declared a "Landmark of American Music" by the National Music Council, the Indiana Music Educators Association and Exxon Corporation during the 1976 U.S. Bicentennial.
 The Band of the Fighting Irish has a long tradition of providing music and pageantry for the Notre Dame football games.
 It was on hand for the first game against the University of Michigan in 1887 and has not missed a single home game since.
 The Notre Dame Band was celebrating its forty-first anniversary when that historic first game was played.

 The Band of the Fighting Irish began accepting students from Saint Mary's College in 1970, two years before the University of Notre Dame became coeducational.